 Pursuing Seller Financing the Safe Way

-Before getting too far into some of the ways to protect yourself when pursuing seller financing as a way to get a higher price for your home and a nice return on some investment money, let me make it clear that a real estate lawyer or accountant should be consulted at all times when pursuing something like seller financing.
-There are intricacies specific to your transaction and your city that can drastically alter the pros and cons of seller financing for your property.
+Before getting too far into some of the ways to protect yourself when pursuing seller financing to get a higher price for your home and a nice return on some investment money, a real estate lawyer or accountant should be consulted when pursuing something like seller financing.
+Intricacies specific to your transaction and your city can drastically alter the pros and cons of seller financing for your property.

 Thinking about seller financing is something that everyone should do when they pursue a home sale, even if that thought is only for a short while.
-For some real estate transactions, it represents a solid tool that many people do not even think about.
-As I said, you should consult all of the principal parties involved in your real estate transaction but these are some tips you can use to stay safe if it does turn out to be a good idea for you.
+For some real estate transactions, it represents a reliable tool that many people do not even think about.
+As I said, you should consult all the principal parties involved in your real estate transaction, but these are some tips you can use to stay safe if it does turn out.

-In a best case scenario, any seller financing deal would involve a large down payment.
-Getting a large portion of your home buyer’s purchase price up front serves as a great piece of mind mechanism and will also create more favorable terms that your home buyer is more likely to live up to.
-Obviously, this is not possible in every transaction, so put in your list of things to pursue if the opportunity presents itself.
+In a best-case scenario, any seller financing deal would involve a large down payment.
+Getting a large portion of your home buyer’s purchase price upfront serves as a great piece-of-mind mechanism and will also create more favorable terms that your home buyer is more likely to live up to.
+Obviously, this is not possible in every transaction, so put it on your list of things to pursue if the opportunity presents itself.

 Investigate Credit History

 It is important to be familiar with the credit history of your prospective buyer.
-Not all credit scores are created equal and obviously those with bad credit scores should be investigated a little bit more thoroughly than those that have sparkling records.
-Bad credit alone, however, should not keep you from pursuing seller financing for a particular buyer.#idx-price-bar#
+Not all credit scores are created equal and obviously, those with bad credit scores should be investigated a little bit more thoroughly than those that have sparkling records.
+Bad credit alone, however, should not keep you from pursuing seller financing for a particular buyer.

 Trust Your Instinct